 We can briefly summarize the main characteristics that come out from the answers of the participants, noting that these are consistent with what already observed in the previous chapter.
 We will also notice that the NRG methodology differs from the others, as not being a classical adjustment one, and therefore the questionnaire is not really applicable to it.

 1.1.
-A: In practice all methodologies end up inverting a matrix that has the rank of the integral experiments used in the adjustment.
+A: In practice, all methodologies end up inverting a matrix that has the rank of the integral experiments used in the adjustment.
 This, of course, minimizes the number of operations as the number of cross sections to be adjusted is larger than the used integral experiments.

 1.1.
 B: All participants, except JSI, do not use an iterative method.
 JSI is using an iterative Gauss-Newton method because of explicit treatment of non-linear effects (see 2.C)

 1.1.
-C: No limitations are imposed, except those dictated by the computing power.
+C: No limitations from the computer power are imposed, except those dictated by the coding of the program.
 JSI has a limitation of 3600 integral experiments.

 1.1.
 D: The computing time, nowadays, are not anymore an issue and have become really negligible.
 For a reasonable numbers of variables only few seconds are needed.